 Behind the Apse — also closed to visitors — is the Chapel of the Burning Bush.
 This was the original church of the monastery, built on Byzantine Empress Helena's orders.
 A silver plaque in the floor here marks the spot where God is supposed to have appeared to Moses.

-Don't Miss: If you crane your neck upwards by the apse, you can make up some of the detail of the famous Mosaic of the Transfiguration, one of Saint Catherine's Monastery's most renowned treasures.
+Don't Miss: If you crane your neck upwards by the apse, you can make out some of the detail of the famous Mosaic of the Transfiguration, one of Saint Catherine's Monastery's most renowned treasures.
 This magnificently detailed mosaic dates from AD 542 and depicts the Transfigured Christ surrounded by prophets, apostles, and saints.
-Unfortunately, the ornate hanging candelabra of the apse as well as the iconostasis mean that you cannot get more than a peek at this Byzantine art treasure.
+Unfortunately, the ornate hanging candelabra of the apse, as well as the iconostasis, mean that you cannot get more than a peek at this Byzantine art treasure.